SandwichGouda/Data/Data.md

 First, plug the hard drive.
 Then use parted to create a partition and format the disk.

-### Differences between Linux distributions
+#### Differences between Linux distributions

+- Linux and UNIX
+  * Unix is the older operating system family and design standard.
+Linux is a newer Unix-like operating system kernel, usually distributed as part of complete systems such as Ubuntu, Debian, Fedora, Arch, or Android.
+  * The main difference is that Unix is a historical and commercial operating-system family, while Linux is an open-source Unix-like system.
-#### Ubuntu
+- Ubuntu

-- The oldes Linux distribution.
+  * The oldest Linux distribution.

-#### Debian
+- Debian

-- It is more recent, Ubuntu-based.
+  * It is more recent, Ubuntu-based.

-#### Arch Linux
+- Arch Linux

-- Often associated to the darkest programmers ("I use Arch btw"), it's famous for it's DIY approach : it is not pre-configured, users have to manually install and configure everything.
+  * Often associated to the darkest programmers ("I use Arch btw"), it's famous for it's DIY approach : it is not pre-configured, users have to manually install and configure everything.
 It's more complicated, more resource and time-consuming.
-- It uses the pacman package manager.
+  *It uses the pacman package manager.
-- The packages are based on the famous AUR repo.
+  *The packages are based on the famous AUR repo.
 All Arch packages are there.

-#### Fedora
+- Fedora

-#### OpenSUSE
+- OpenSUSE

-#### NixOS
+- NixOS

-- NixOS is a distribution based on the Nix package manager.
+  * A distribution based on the Nix package manager.
   * It is special in it's package management and configuration systems.
   * NixOS is the package manager that has the most packages.
-- The idea is that instead of changing the system configuration by typing
+  * The idea is that instead of changing the system configuration by typing a rebuild command.
-- You can change the configuration and
-  * Rebuild (a part of) the OS by running `sudo nixos-rebuild switch --flake <folder containing configuration>`
+  * You can change the configuration and rebuild (a part of) the OS by running `sudo nixos-rebuild switch --flake <folder containing configuration>`
-- To use nginx on Nixos :
+  * To use nginx on Nixos :
   * ```services.nginx = {
     enable = true;
     recommendedGzipSettings = true;